PASTAplus/counter/README.md

 ## *counter* output

 Data collected by *counter* is motivated by the needs of information managers who need to report download statistics to colleagues and funding agencies.
-Two sets of data are collected: 1) download metrics at the data entity level and 2) and basic metadata at the data package level (see table schemas below).
+Two sets of data are collected: 1) download metrics at the data entity level and 2) basic metadata at the data package level, including an aggregated sum of all data entity counts within the data package (see table schemas below).

 ### table *entities*: